Scarface (1932 film): Casting

 Hawks and Hughes found casting difficult as most actors were under contract and studios were reluctant to allow their artists to freelance for independent producers.
 Producer Irving Thalberg suggested Clark Gable, but Hawks believed Gable was a personality, not an actor.
 After seeing Paul Muni on Broadway, talent agent Al Rosen suggested him for the lead role.
-Muni initially declined, feeling he was not physically suited for the role, but after reading the script, his wife Bella convinced him to take it.
+Muni initially declined, feeling he was not physically suited for the role, but after reading the script, his wife, Bella, convinced him to take it.
 After a test run in New York, Hughes, Hawks, and Hecht approved Muni for the role.

 Boris Karloff was cast as Irish gangster Gaffney, listed on a theatrical release poster as "Boris 'Frankenstein' Karloff".
-Jack La Rue was cast as Tony Camonte's sidekick Guino Rinaldo (modeled after Al Capone's bodyguard Frank Rio) but as he was taller than Muni, Hawks worried he would overshadow Muni's tough Scarface persona.
-He was replaced with George Raft, a struggling actor at the time, after Hawks encountered him at a prizefight.
+Jack La Rue was cast as Tony Camonte's sidekick Guino Rinaldo (modeled after Al Capone's bodyguard Frank Rio).
+Still, as he was taller than Muni, Hawks worried he would overshadow Muni's tough Scarface persona.
+He was replaced with George Raft, a struggling actor, when Hawks encountered him at a prizefight.
 Raft had played an almost identical part the previous year as his feature film debut in Quick Millions, a gangster film starring Spencer Tracy, but the Scarface role would catapult Raft to stardom.

 Though Karen Morley was under contract at MGM, Hawks was close with MGM studio executive Eddie Mannix, who loaned out Morley for the film.
 She was reportedly given the choice between the role of Poppy or Cesca.
 Though Cesca was the stronger role, she chose Poppy as she felt Cesca would be a better fit for her friend Ann Dvorak.
 She considered this "probably the nicest thing [she] did in [her] life".
 Morley invited 20-year-old Dvorak to a party at Hawks' house to introduce them.
-According to Hawks, at the party, Dvorak zeroed in on George Raft who played her love interest.
+According to Hawks, at the party, Dvorak zeroed in on George Raft, who played her love interest.
 He initially declined her invitation to dance.
-She tried to dance in front of him in order to lure him; eventually, he gave in, and their dance together stopped the party.
+She tried to dance in front of him to lure him; eventually, he gave in, and their dance together stopped the party.
 After this event, Hawks was interested in casting her but had reservations about her lack of experience.
 After a screen test, he gave her the part, and MGM was willing to release her from her contract as a chorus girl.
 Dvorak had to both receive permission from her mother Anna Lehr and to win a petition presented to the Superior Court to be able to sign on with Howard Hawks as a minor.